niltiaks/Candlekeep-Mysteries/Session Notes/PCs/Current/Adriel.md

 - Race: ???
 Looks Human
 - Class: Life #Cleric of the Queen of the Summer Court ([[Titania]]), #Druid
-- As a child, was taken to Feywild by a firbold named [[Ronorin]] after his village burned down
+- As a child, was taken to Feywild by a firbolg named [Ronorin](NPCs/Living/Ronorin.md) after his village burned down
 - Parents are presumed dead
 - Just got here
 - Long, brown hair, well kept beard